banool/aptos-canvas/processor/deployment/README.md

 - A user called `dport` with sudo power exists with SSH key based access already set up
 - Python 3 installed at the location set in `hosts`
 - The server is running Debian 11.
+- The necessary domains have been pointed (A record) to the server's public IP.

 ## Variables
 We just put the non-secret vars in the playbook.